 A lot of people treat all eating disorders the same.
 However, there are multiple types of eating disorders, and each requires a different approach to care.
-That’s why it’s so important for people to know the difference between anorexia vs bulimia.
+That’s why it’s so essential for people to know the difference between anorexia vs. bulimia.
 Knowing the difference can make it easier for family members to deal with these problems.

 First, let’s cover the differences between anorexia and bulimia.
 While these are both eating disorders, they involve completely different eating habits.

-Knowing the difference between anorexia vs bulimia is important.
-However, both are very serious eating disorders.
+Knowing the difference between anorexia vs. bulimia is essential.
+However, both are severe eating disorders.
 As a result, they require professional help.
+There are several symptoms that both conditions share, such as:

 What Causes the Development of Eating Disorders?